dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol-00.md

 **jti** - a unique identifier for the JOSE access token.

 **handle** the access handle the AS provided the Client in the completion response {{CompletionResponseJSON}} or access refresh response {{Refresh}}.

-\[Editor: should we include the called URI in the token?]

 ## HTTP Authorization JOSE Header {#JOSEHTTP}